 Luckily, Andrea was the kindest captain (who had boys himself, similar ages and temperaments), and so we played musical chairs for a while, while he messed with boat speeds (sometimes slower isn’t always better) and eventually we made it to the snorkeling spot.

 I could go into details about all of the various places we stopped, but suffice to say that this day ended up being one of our very best.
 We snorkeled, spent countless hours jumping off the boat, and stopped at a very Italian beach resort for a late lunch.
-It was called Bamiri, and ended up being one of the best meals we had in Italy.
+It’s called the Baiamuri Beach Club, and ended up being one of the best meals we had in Italy.

 Reaching a restaurant by swimming was a new one.
 We LOVED it.